 For Your Safety & Ours FACE MASKS are mandatory for all unvaccinated people entering the church building & during worship services.

-During office hours everyone must ENTER through the door by the church office and Please note that to minimize the traffic in and out of the church, all church doors have been re-keyed and will only be given to essential personel.
+During office hours everyone must ENTER through the door by the church office and

+Please note that to minimize the traffic in and out of the church, all church doors have been re-keyed and will only be given to essential personnel.